TrellixVulnTeam/swahilipython_SCMU/Doc/library/poplib.rst

 .. class:: POP3(host, port=POP3_PORT[, timeout])

-   This class implements the actual POP3 protocol.
+   This kundi implements the actual POP3 protocol.
 The connection is created when the instance is initialized.
 If *port* is omitted, the standard POP3 port (110) is used.
 The optional *timeout* parameter specifies a timeout in seconds for the connection attempt (if not specified, the global default timeout setting will